petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/understanding-object-integrations/permissions-framework-integration.md

 ## Resource Permissions

-Resource permissions grant access to view and act on resources in the object application.
+Resource permissions grant access to view, create, and act on entries for custom object definitions.
 Some of these permissions [relate to creating object entries](#creating-entries), while others are for [performing actions on existing entries](#acting-on-existing-entries) (e.g., edit, delete).

 ### Creating Entries